Born in Preston, Lancashire, UK, in 1978.

 In 2020, Matthew’s work was featured on a Sky Arts television show called ‘Rankin’s 2020’ and was part of the International Center of Photography’s exhibition and archive ‘#ICP Concerned: Global Images for Global Crisis’ and the accompanying book showing daily life in the midst of the global pandemic, autocratic regimes, and deep political and social unrest.

-Recently, Matthew helped a small charity win a Smiley Charity Film Award; inspired by that event, he is currently filming a documentary.
+Recently, Matthew helped a small charity win a Smiley Charity Film Award; inspired by that event, in 2024, he founded a micro company that specialises in independent film and publications with a social concern.

-Matthew is a member of a-n, BECTU, Shutter Hub and Yorkshire.Art.
+Matthew is a member of a-n, BECTU, Shutter Hub and North.Art.